Preparing to Protest: Direct Action, the Arts of Protest and Media Impact

 The website of the Penn Program on Documentaries & the Law provides an overview of the Program.
 The Project’s goals of incorporating the analysis and production of nonfiction film into the Law School’s scholarly and pedagogical agenda are explained in an article written by the Program’s Director.

-The Documentaries & the Law website contains law-related videos done by Penn Law Students.
+The Documentaries & the Law website contains law-related videos done by the Law School Students.

 Martin Brigham is a personal injury lawyer who specializes in products liability cases involving burn injuries.
 He has represented children who were burned in oven tipover accidents.
 Some of the footage from settlement documentaries made by Mr. Brigham was incorporated into KYW/CBS3 news stories exposing the danger.